krejciadam/hdxsmooth/README.md

     hdxmooth -i <input_file> -o <output_file> [options]

 ## Options:
-    -t --times : a comma-separated list of time points to process.
-Default: process all time points
+    -t --times <time1,time2,time3...>: a comma-separated list of time points to process.
+Default: process all time points -s --sequence <file>: a fasta file containing the sequence of the protein measured.
+This serves to identify proline positions.

 ## Input
 The software accepts .csv files containing exactly these columns in this order: